Summer is the perfect time to harvest red clovers highly scented pretty pink flowers that adorn our grassy meadows and verges.

 Making Red Clover honey is as simple as …

-Note: it makes it a lot easier to strain your honey if you gently warm the jar first, a jug and warm water work well, let your jar sit in the warm water for 10mins before straining.
+Note: it makes it a lot easier to strain your honey if you gently warm the jar first, a jug and warm water work well.